Swapnull/logs/README.md

 	logs diaplay --file develop.log

 ###find
+There are multiple ways of searching the logs.

+####find by id
-Find takes in a log id and then displays the log with that id. _There is also plans to do this search by date_
+Find by id takes in a log id and then displays the log with that id.
+This should only ever display one result
 ######Format
 	logs find -f [name] -i [log_id]
 	logs find --file [name] --id [log_id]